quasarframework/quasar-framework.org/source/guide/cli-commands.md

 ```

 ## Native Mobile App Wrapper
 You can use Cordova to wrap your Quasar App into a native mobile App.
+Make sure you have the platform SDK installed on your machine, like [Android SDK](https://developer.android.com/studio/index.html#download).

 ### Wrap your App
 So you want to be able to produce native apps for the mobile platforms with Cordova (make sure you have it installed: `npm install -g cordova`):